eronlloyd/eronlloyd.github.io/docs/blog/posts/how_corruption_ruins_our_world.md

 While volunteering at BCTV I met Tom McMahon (who later would become mayor) and learned about a newly organized effort called the Berks Coalition for a Healthy Community (BCHC), an ambitious effort led by the Reading Hospital to bring together leaders from across the county as stakeholders working towards a shared vision.

-Fueling that vision was the “Berks County Pierce Report,” authored by Neil R. Pierce and Curtis W. Johnson, which weaved the county’s past and future together, asking stakeholders to envision where Reading and Berks County will be in a decade.
+Fueling that vision was the [Berks County Pierce Report](../../assets/pdfs/Peirce%20Report.pdf), authored by Neil R. Pierce and Curtis W. Johnson, which weaved the county’s past and future together, asking stakeholders to envision where Reading and Berks County will be in a decade.
 This report resonated with me, and would shape my own future efforts, which I’ll discuss further below.

 I joined the BCHC and was recruited as a leader of the Youth Action Team, attending monthly meetings and even traveling to other areas for events.
 Through my time involved in BCHC, I was introduced to a number of influential community building concepts, particularly Kruger and McKnight’s [Asset-based Community Development (ABCD) model](https://resources.depaul.edu/abcd-institute/) and related community indicator models.
 Reading suffered from a very negative reputation, which began to frustrate me the more I heard about it, and these approaches offered a new lens to viewing my community for its potential.